pmac09/Fantasy-Banter/README.md

 # Addicts-Supercoach-League
-Code for all thing to do with my Supercoach (Fantasy AFL) League
+Code for all things to do with my Supercoach (Fantasy AFL) League